kyronbao/laravel-permission-api/README.md

 # Laravel Permission API

-RBAC permission and multiple auth API base on [spatie/laravel-permission](https://github.com/spatie/laravel-permission), It can cooperate with the front end (such as [Ant Design Pro](https://github.com/ant-design/ant-design-pro)) to quickly build the authority management (RBAC), and the front and back login module.
+Laravel RBAC permission and multiple auth API base on [spatie/laravel-permission](https://github.com/spatie/laravel-permission), It can cooperate with the front end (such as [Ant Design Pro](https://github.com/ant-design/ant-design-pro)) to quickly build the authority management (RBAC), and the front and back login module.

 ## Feature